pmaine/PMM/README.md

 git status   <--- new file would now be in git, but not committed

   Might stay in this state for several changes
-  When ready to make the changes trackable:
+  When ready to make the changes trackable with these commands

 git commit -m "Comment- make it something meaningful" git status   <--- review where you're at in the process